Yitro: In the liturgy

 Similarly, among the zemirot for the Sabbath day meal, the song Yom Zeh Mechubad paraphrases Exodus 20:9–11, saying, "This day is honored from among all days, for on it rested the One Who fashioned the universe.
 Six days you may do your work, but the Seventh Day belongs to your God.
 The Sabbath: Do not do on it any work, for everything God completed in six days."

 Many Jews study successive chapters of Pirkei Avot (Chapters of the Fathers) on Sabbaths between Passover and Rosh Hashanah.
 And Avot 3:6 quotes Exodus 20:21 for the proposition that even when only a single person sits occupied with Torah, the Shechinah is with the student.

 The Weekly Maqam

 In the Weekly Maqam, Sephardi Jews each week base the songs of the services on the content of that week's parashah.
 For Parashah Yitro, Sephardi Jews apply Maqam Hoseni, the maqam that expresses beauty, which is especially appropriate in this parashah because it is the parashah where the Israelites receive the Ten Commandments.

 Haftarah

-The haftarah for the parashah is Isaiah 6:1–7:6 and 9:5–6.
+The haftarah for the parashah is Isaiah 6:1–7:6 and 9:5–6 For Ashkenazim.

+The haftarah is Isaiah 6:1-13 for Sephardim.